mdoering/dwca-examples/README.md

 To describe the exact kind of survey, dwc:samplingProtocol and dwc:samplingEffort from the Event group can be used.

-> *QUESTION*: Is there a need to also have a eventType or use basisOfRecord for the kind of Event?
+> *QUESTION*: Is there a need to also have a eventType or overload basisOfRecord for the kind of Event?

 Systematic surveys often need to relate sampling events with each other.
-To do that the generic ResourceRelationship extension could be used, but a distinct new term like *eventSeries* or *parentEventID* might be better suited.
+To do that the generic ResourceRelationship extension could be used, but a distinct new term like *eventSeriesID* or *parentEventID* might be better suited.

-> *QUESTION*: Add a new term *eventSeries* or *parentEventID*?
+> *QUESTION*: Add a new term *eventSeriesID* or *parentEventID*?

 ### Occurrence extension
-Using an [Occurrence extension][eventocc-ext] to the Event core together with some proposed new terms relating to [abundance][abundance] - specifically *quantity* and *quantityType* - allows for publishing species abundance matrices found in sample-based data such as Braun Blanquet vegetation plots or long term monitoring data.
+Using an [Occurrence extension][eventocc-ext] to the Event core together with some proposed new terms relating to abundance - specifically *quantity* and *quantityType* - allows for publishing species abundance matrices found in sample-based data such as Braun Blanquet vegetation plots or long term monitoring data.
 Not that the extension draft uses a new rowType *gbif:EventOccurrence* in order to distinguish it from the full, simple Occurrence.
 As the extension record does represent a true Occurrence the regular *dwc:Occurrence* rowType seems to be preferrable.

 > *DECISION*: Establish new terms *dwc:quantity* and *dwc:quantityType* together with an initial vocabulary for recommended quantityType values.
 See Darwin Core issues [dwc142] and [dwc187]